Squirreljetpack/gummy/README.md

 - color temperature

 These settings can be set manually or automatically, based on any of these inputs:

 - **ALS**: your laptop's ambient light sensor, if available.
 - **Screenlight**: screen lightness, i.e. the brightness of the contents being displayed on your screen.
 - **Time**: a time range for the day (e.g. from 06:00 to 18:00).

+## Wayland
+gummy works on Wayland as of version 0.5.2.
+However, the following features do not work yet:

+- pixel brightness
+- color temperature
+- screenlight

 ## Installation